 Over the last decade, the world has witnessed incredible increases in school enrollment.

 But tragically, studies show there is still a learning crisis—children attending school still leave without the ability to read, write and do basic math.

 In Mali, Peru and Pakistan, reading tests show that 70 percent of primary school children can’t read at grade level, with many unable to read at all -- and these aren't the only countries with such problems.
 With youth bulges in countries throughout the developing world, a growing number of young people find they lack the knowledge they need to get a job and earn a living.

-Reversing this trend requires a focus on learning, not just school access.
+Reversing the trends that have created the learning crisis requires a focus on learning, not just school access.
 That’s why our programs tackle some of the biggest barriers to education for children.

 We are focused on:

 - Improving reading skills in primary schools, by strengthening teaching techniques, materials, curricula and tests, so students can quickly master this essential skill;